-Even finding a covid-19 vaccine won’t be enough to end the pandemic
+Even finding a COVID-19 vaccine won’t be enough to end the pandemic

 Much of the international outrage during the H1N1 swine flu pandemic 11 years ago centered on supply contracts western governments secured with vaccine manufacturers.
 The United States, under former President Barack Obama, had contracts in 2009 that entitled it to 600 million doses, The Washington Post reported at the time, a huge share of potential global supply.

 Stronger frameworks for international planning have since been established for influenza vaccines.
 But those frameworks do not automatically apply to the coronavirus.
-David Fidler, adjunct senior fellow for cybersecurity and global health at the Council on Foreign Relations and a visiting professor at the Washington University School of Law in St. Louis, said the much larger threat of the coronavirus could make it more difficult for countries to act together – especially in the United States, which has experienced the highest covid-19 caseload and death toll in the world.
+David Fidler, adjunct senior fellow for cybersecurity and global health at the Council on Foreign Relations and a visiting professor at the Washington University School of Law in St. Louis, said the much larger threat of the coronavirus could make it more difficult for countries to act together — especially in the United States, which has experienced the highest COVID-19 caseload and death toll in the world.

 “Access to vaccine, as a safety valve to release that political and economic pressure, is going to be astronomical for anyone who is in the White House.
 That pressure is not going to dissipate if (presumptive Democratic nominee) Joe Biden wins in November,” he said.